Spitfire sawfly: Description

-Lifecycle
+Life cycle

 The adults are found from about January to May, though mainly in autumn.
 Eggs are laid under leaf surfaces with the saw-like ovipositor.
 The larvae are mainly active during late winter and spring and enter the soil to pupate usually in mid-spring.
-Pupation takes place in strong. paper-like cocoons, which are often clustered several centimetres deep in the soil.
+Pupation takes place in strong, paper-like cocoons, which are often clustered several centimetres deep in the soil.
 The pupal stage may extend over two or three years before the adult emerges.

 Damage

 Larvae of spitfires feed on the foliage of young trees and regrowth stems, and can strip the branches of foliage, particularly at the tops.
 This is usually replaced during the spring-summer flush of leaf growth.
 Serious retardation of high growth may result from repeated attack, but host death is unusual.
-Wandoo is the most commonly attacked species in Western Australia.

 Control

 This defoliator rarely causes widespread damage, but where the clusters of larvae are accessible, the simplest method of control is to remove and destroy them during the day.
 Several parasitic wasps also have some controlling effect.